Disneyland Resort: Ticket prices

-Approximately 60,000 people visited the park on Disneyland's opening day, July 17, 1955, when park admission was priced at $1 for adults and $0.50 for children.
-This did not include access to rides and other individual attractions; attraction tickets could be purchased separately for $0.10 to $0.35.
-Single attraction tickets were permanently eliminated in June 1982; access to all the park's attractions was henceforth included in the price of park admission tickets.
+Approximately 60,000 people visited the park on Disneyland's opening day, July 17, 1955, when park admission was priced at $1 for adults and 50¢ for children.
+This did not include access to rides and other individual attractions; attraction tickets could be purchased separately for 10¢ to 35¢.
+Single attraction tickets were permanently eliminated in June 1982; access to all the park's attractions were included in the price of park admission.

 Admission prices have greatly increased since the gates first opened, due in part to inflation, the continuing construction and renovation of attractions, and the addition of a second theme park, Disney California Adventure.
-As of 17 January 2020, one-day "Park Hopper" tickets, allowing entry to both Disneyland Park and Disney California Adventure, are priced between $154 (on "Value" days) & $199 (on "Peak" days) for adults, and between $148 ("Value") & $191 ("Peak") for children.
+As of 17 January 2020, one-day "Park Hopper" tickets, allowing entry to both Disneyland and Disney California Adventure, are priced from $154 to $199 for adults, and from $148 to $191 for children.
+Now in the year 2025, Disneyland ticket prices start at $104 for a one park ticket.
 Visitors can also purchase one-park tickets and multi-day tickets.

-In addition to daily tickets, in 1984 the Premium Annual Passport was introduced to the public.
-The Premium Annual Passport granted daily entry for a year at a time for $65 for adults and $49 for children.
-There were five different types of Annual Passports available for purchase, which are the Disney Signature Plus Passport ($1,449), the Disney Signature Passport ($1,199), the Disney Deluxe Passport ($829), the Disney Flex Passport ($649), and the Disney Southern California Select Passport ($399).

-On January 14, 2021, Disneyland announced that they would be canceling the annual passport program.
-Disneyland Resort president Ken Potrock stated, "Due to the continued uncertainty of the pandemic and limitations around the reopening of our California theme parks, we will be issuing appropriate refunds for eligible Disneyland resort Annual Passports and sunsetting the current program."
-A replacement program was announced on August 3, 2021, titled "Magic Keys."
-There are four different tiers of Magic Keys available: Dream Key ($1,339), Believe Key ($949), Enchant Key ($649), and Imagine Key ($399).

-Management

-Executives

-The president of Disneyland Resort is Ken Potrock.
-Potrock reports to Josh D'Amaro, Chairman of Parks, Experiences and Consumer Products.